material-components/material-components-ios/components/README.md

 # Component Documentation

-Material Components is a collection of standalone, production-quality user interface components for iOS.
-These components implement Google's [Material Design](https://www.material.io) specification and are developed by a team of engineers and UX designers at Google.
+Material Components for iOS (MDC-iOS) help developers execute [Material Design](https://www.material.io).
+Developed by a core team of engineers and UX designers at Google, these components enable a reliable development workflow to build beautiful and functional iOS apps.

+Material Components for iOS are available in Objective-C and Swift, and support Interface Builder.

 ## Useful Links